 Next, we join the rest of the Legionnaires as they welcome Jon Kent/Superboy as the team’s newest member with plenty of high-fives all around.
 The Legionnaires give Superboy an aerial tour of Metropolis and inform him the entire city is the Legion’s headquarters.
 Wow!
 Remember back in the Silver Age days when that tiny, yellow faux spaceship shell served as the team’s clubhouse?
 The Boy of Steel then learns that the Old Earth was destroyed, including its oceans, in an enormous cataclysm and the artificial, ocean-less New Earth was created by engineers enlisted from across the galaxy.
 The Legion is then summoned back to their headquarters where Ultra Boy and his contingent inform them of the recovery of Aquaman’s trident.
 Immediately after one of the Legionnaires wonders out loud if the trident could possibly play a part in restoring the Earth’s oceans, a gang of Horraz criminals attacks Legion headquarters intent on reclaiming the trident.
 Is this curtains for Superboy on his very first day in the Legion?
 In the final scene, the President of the United Planets expresses her outrage at the Legion’s defiance of U.P. directives by bringing Superboy to the 31st Century, not to mention their possession of Aquaman’s stolen trident!

 It’s hard to believe the Legion is back after six-years.
-Bendis did a nice job with the appearance of Mordru and the dangling mystery of what the recovery of Aquaman’s trident is going to mean for the artificial Gotham Planet.
+Bendis did a nice job with the appearance of Mordru and the dangling mystery of what the recovery of Aquaman’s trident is going to mean for the artificial New Earth.
 The Legion is immediately off to a bad start with the administrators of the United Planets, a familiar theme for Legion readers.
 Sook, Von Grawbadger, and Bellaire do a tremendous job with the artwork.
 I’m thoroughly impressed with issue #1 and I hope many DC readers will climb aboard the Legion star cruiser.